 On Friday evening I’m at the Lescar over at Hunters Bar.
 My friends’ club night Pop-o-matic is here for the first time.
 There is space-themed fancy dress, there is fine music, there is much love and comradeship.
 Oh, there is also a large, scary man in black clothes closing down the night before its allotted hour and shouting at everyone to finish the drinks they’ve just bought.

 At a lesser pub this would just about ruin your night completely.
 The Lescar is an excellent pub, so it just spoils it a bit.
 But it’s also nudging three quid a pint here now, which simply means I buy fewer pints.
 That’s no good for me, the pub, the brewers of its excellent beer or indeed the wider economy, is it?
 Just saying.

 One Saturday everything will go right.
 First South Yorkshire will run an acceptable bus service.
 The players of my football team will justify their salaries and compete on the pitch for 90 minutes.
-I will get to watch them when they do, instead of having to go shopping for a new car or visit my in-laws or something.
+I will get to watch them when they do, instead of having to go shopping for a new car or something.
 And on this glorious day, just before the match, I will go to the Rutland Arms in Grimsby (featured here, pictured below) and finally have a pint of Old Mill Bitter that tastes of something.